-Rumer Godden (December 10, 1907 – November 8, 1998) grew up and lived most her life in an area of India so secluded that writing was one of the only things to do.
+Rumer Godden (December 10, 1907 – November 8, 1998) was an British novelist and memoirist.
+She grew up and lived most her life in an area of India so secluded that writing was one of the only things to do.
 She moved back to England for periods of time, but inevitably ended up in India, where she wrote, ran a dance school, and grew and sold herbal teas.

-Writing made her feel alive and you can tell from her emotional, funny and energetic prose that usually teetered on the edge between real life and fiction.
+Her emotional, funny, and energetic prose teetered on the edge between real life and fiction.
 In Kingfishers Catch Fire she included the true story of how two of her servants tried to poison her and her daughters.
 She wrote over 60 books in all different styles, nine of which were made into films; many are still read and relevant today.
 Her later work focused on the comparison and connections of religion and everyday human life.

 - The Doll’s House

 - In This House of Brede

 - An Episode of Sparrows